Skip to content

 Multi-Sort Plugin

-The Multi-Sort plugin enables sorting by multiple columns at once—hold Shift and click additional column headers to build up a sort stack.
+This plugin is not needed if you only want single-column sorting—just set sortable: true on the columns.
+This is built in to the core.
+Multi-Sort extends that functionality by enabling sorting by multiple columns at once—hold Shift and click additional column headers to build up a sort stack.
 Priority badges show the sort order, so users always know which column takes precedence.

 import '@toolbox-web/grid/features/multi-sort';